Biography of David Livingstone

 1843: Livingstone founds a mission at Mabotsa.

-1844: Attacked by a lion.
-He recovered but his arm was partially disabled for the rest of his life.
+1844: He is attacked by a lion.
+He recovers but his arm was partially disabled for the rest of his life.

 1846: Birth of his first son called Robert.
-Works at Chonuane.
+He works at Chonuane.

 1847: Birth of daughter Agnes.
 Family move to Kolobeng.

-1849: Birth of son Thomas.
-Goes on an expedition with William Cotton Oswell to Lake Ngami and travels across the Kalahari dessert.
+1849: Birth of his son Thomas.
+He goes on an expedition with William Cotton Oswell to Lake Ngami and travels across the Kalahari dessert.

-1850: Takes whole family on an expedition towards the north.
-Birth of fourth child Elizabeth.
+1850: He takes the whole family on an expedition towards the north.
+Birth of his fourth child Elizabeth.
 She dies after six weeks.

-1851: Finally reaches the Zambezi river with Oswell.
+1851: He finally reaches the Zambezi river with Oswell.
 Birth of his fifth child called Oswell in his honour.

 1852: His wife Mary and the children set off back to England after the region is attacked by the Boers.
 Kolobeng is sacked.